 Barnaut Blanc de Noirs Grand Cru NV

 Up next, we have a bottle from a small grower based in Bouzy, which was, and to some extent still is, known as red wine country.
 Blanc de noirs means it’s only made from dark grapes which you can taste in the vivid, orangey fruit moving into marmalade flavours that have a real smokiness on the finish.
 Tangy and delicious.
-Available from Lea & Sandeman (£29.95).
+Buy from Lea & Sandeman (£27.95).

 The Wine Society's Champagne Brut NV

 This is all about big flavours: brown apples, nuts and spicy notes.
 If, like me, you love Bollinger champagne but can’t afford it, this is the wine for you.
 The producer, Alfred Gratien, is one of the few houses along with Bollinger that still age their wines in oak.
-Available from The Wine Society (£32).
+Buy from The Wine Society (£33).

 Herbert Beaufort Grand Cru Carte d'Or Brut NV

 Herbert Beaufort are a small quality producer based in Bouzy and, as you’d expect from the red wine location, it has a high percentage of pinot noir in the blend.
 I loved the sheer intensity of fruit here, particularly that of oranges and limes.
 Full of zest, this is great fun, like champagne should be.
-Available from M&S (£35).
+Buy from M&S (£35 – available in cases of six).

 Champagne: What is it and why is it so pricey?